Quickstart: Launch Your First Award Program

 Judge voting

-Shown when the voting mode is Judge only or Judges + audience.
+The Judge Voting section is always available.
 Click Add Judge and enter each judge's name and email.
 AwardKit creates a unique voting link for every judge.
 You can:

 Judges don't need an AwardKit account.
 They click their link, see the entries assigned to them, and start scoring.